simonsobs/ocs/docs/user/systemd_config.rst

 Use standard systemctl::

-  $ sudo systemctl start ocs-hostmaster.service
+  $ sudo systemctl start ocs-hostmanager.service
-  $ sudo systemctl stop ocs-hostmaster.service
+  $ sudo systemctl stop ocs-hostmanager.service

 Getting the service to start on boot
 ====================================

 The systemd terminology for "will start on boot" is "enabled"::

-  $ sudo systemctl enable ocs-hostmaster.service
+  $ sudo systemctl enable ocs-hostmanager.service

 And to turn off start-on-boot::

-  $ sudo systemctl disable ocs-hostmaster.service
+  $ sudo systemctl disable ocs-hostmanager.service

-To debug any issues with the HostMaster not starting, inspect the limited made avialable through ``systemctl status``, and if need be add some logging to the launcher script.
+To debug any issues with the HostManager not starting, inspect the limited made avialable through ``systemctl status``, and if need be add some logging to the launcher script.

 The service file
 ================

-The service file is given a generic name, "ocs-hostmaster.service", by default, with the expectation that a single host will probably only need to have a single HostMaster.
+The service file is given a generic name, "ocs-hostmanager.service", by default, with the expectation that a single host will probably only need to have a single HostManager.

-You might want to edit the file to change the user under which the HostMaster will run, or other systemd parameters (such as how persistently the system should try to restart the Agent).
+You might want to edit the file to change the user under which the HostManager will run, or other systemd parameters (such as how persistently the system should try to restart the Agent).
 Some of that can be set by passing certain options to ``ocs-install-systemd``;
 some will just need to be manually added (before or after it is